Kinematics Modeling Network for Video-based Human Pose Estimation: Methodology

-\paragraph{Temporal correlation modeling} Considering that joints are relevant to each other when the person is moving.
-We model the temporal correlation between any two joints by calculating the similarity between features $f_t^q$ and $f_{t+1}^k$.
-The dot-product can measure the similarity between two vectors to some extent \cite{NonLocal}.
-Hence, we apply the dot-product of joints' features to model the temporal correlation between them.
-For the $i$-th and $j$-th joints represented by $f_t^{q_i} \in \mathbb{R}^{(h \times w) \times 1}$ and $f_{t+1}^{k_j} \in \mathbb{R}^{1 \times (h \times w)}$, the temporal correlation between them can be modelled as follows.
+\textbf{Temporal dependency modeling.} Considering that joints are relevant to each other when the person is moving, we model the temporal correlation between any two joints by calculating their temporal similarity.
+Specifically, the dot-product can measure the similarity between two vectors to some extent.
+We apply the dot-product of pose features $f_t^h$ and $f_{t+1}^c$ to model the temporal correlation between any two joints across different frames.
+For the $i$-th and $j$-th joints represented by $f_t^{h_i} \in \mathbb{R}^{(h \times w) \times 1}$ and $f_{t+1}^{c_j} \in \mathbb{R}^{1 \times (h \times w)}$, the temporal correlation between them can be modeled as follows.

-where ${o^{i,j}_{t,t + 1}}$ represents the similarity of the $i$-th joint in the $t$-th frame and the $j$-th joint in the $(t+1)$-th frame.
-The dot-product is essentially a weighted sum of joint heatmaps that reflects the overall motion clue of the joint ${J^j_{t+1}}$ relative to $J_{t}^i$.
-We can model the temporal correlation between any tow joints at different times as Eq.\ref{eq:temp_corr}.
+where ${o^{i,j}_{t,t + 1}}$ represents the temporal dependency between the joint $J_t^i$ and the joint $J_{t+1}^j$.
+Because the dot-product is essentially a weighted sum of joints' feature maps, it reflects the overall motion of the joint ${J^j_{t+1}}$ relative to $J_{t}^i$.
+Similarly, the temporal dependency between $J_{t+1}^j$ and other joints in frame $t$ can also be captured following Eq.\ref{eq:temp_corr}.
 This process can be realized by the matrix multiplication as follows.